Quick Answer

 The exam names four tax topics for the buy-side banker: tax-free reorganizations (the named types A through E plus forward and reverse triangular structures), the stock-purchase-treated-as-asset-purchase election available to S-corp and consolidated-group targets, recapitalizations, and the stock-versus-cash consideration matrix.
 The reverse triangular merger is the most common modern structure because the target survives, preserving contracts and licenses.

 Tax structure is a separate design layer from valuation.
 Two deals at the same price can produce very different after-tax outcomes for the buyer, the seller, and the combined entity depending on the structure chosen.
+The buy-side banker coordinates with the acquirer's tax advisors throughout to flag structural options and issues; the tax advisors make the final determination.

 The Internal Revenue Code recognizes several reorganization structures that defer tax to the target shareholders.